superluminar-io/fullstack-serverless-workshop/docs/adding-notes.md

 ## In this lab …

-- Set up our backend: We will set up a basic RESTful HTTP API with Amazon API Gateway, Lambda, and DynamoDB, so you are able to add notes.
+...
+Set up our backend: this consists of a basic RESTful HTTP API with Amazon API Gateway, Lambda, and DynamoDB, so you are able to add notes.

 ## AWS Lambda function